PhilipWeru/pigice/README.md

 # Project Title

-Pig Dice Game
+A game of Pig Dice

 ## Project details

-This is a pig dice game, a kind of mimic to the original pig dice game concepted by John Scarne in 1945
+This is a web bases pig dice game

 ### Prerequisites